TrevorFrench/FrenchsFinancialDataCLI/README.md

   - Node.js can be installed <a href="https://nodejs.org/en/download/">here</a> if you don't already have it installed on your device

 # Step 4: Download the Module
+  - Module can be downloaded using ``npm install frenchsfinancialdatacli`` or
   - The program can be downloaded directly or by pasting the following into your command line:

 ``